nickpreston24/TPOT-Toolbox/README.md

         this.notify('A waiting new service worker has installed (for the first time)');
     } else if (event.isUpdate) {
-        // : A service updated worker has installed but it's stuck in the waiting phase this.notify("Harvest Haven is ready to be updated", {
+        // : A service updated worker has installed but it's stuck in the waiting phase this.notify("TPOT Toolbox is ready to be updated", {
             persist: true,
             variant: 'info',
             action: (